 Modernizing Digital Accessibility Education in Ontario

-4 pm - 4:40 pm · Main room
+3:55 pm - 4:40 pm · Room 2

 This session presents key findings from the Enabling Change funded paper, Modernizing Digital Accessibility Education in Ontario for an Accessible Economy and Workforce.
 The research examines growing demand for digital accessibility skills, gaps in current education and training pathways, and the importance of applied, disability informed learning.
 The paper was informed by an environmental scan, stakeholder consultations, and collaboration with post secondary institutions, industry partners, and the International Association of Accessibility Professionals (IAAP).
 The session also briefly highlights how organizations, including CNIB, are responding to the findings by exploring applied approaches that support accessibility practice within workplaces.